Herro scores 27 points, Heat rout Bucks 137-95 in opener

 PAYING TRIBUTE

-The Heat held a pregame moment of silence in memory of Johnnie Haslem, the father of Heat captain Udonis Haslem.
+The Heat held a pregame moment of silence in memory of Johnnie Haslem, the Heat captain’s father.
 The elder Haslem — a standout high school, college and semi-pro player — died this summer at the age of 70.

 UP NEXT